 Air ride suspension, on the other hand, is more suitable for daily drivers.
 They enable your car to function smoothly and provide the driver a comfy ride.

-Ride quality is exactly where air bags really shine.
+This is exactly where air bags shine.
 Depending on the spring rate and how the shocks are valved, coilovers may seem harsher over bumps.
-Air bags seamlessly glide right over them and provide a smoother ride.
+Bags seamlessly glide right over them and provide a smoother ride.

-There’s also the fact that with air bags, you can adjust your car’s ride height anywhere, anytime — all at a press of a button.
+There’s also the fact that with air suspension, you can adjust your car’s ride height anywhere, anytime — all at a press of a button.

-Although you can put coilovers on a daily driver, it’s not going to be as comfortable as air bags.
+Although you can put coilovers on a daily driver, it’s not going to be as comfortable as a car with air suspension.
 While coilovers can also help support an increased load, they’re mainly used to improve performance.

 Coilovers are predominantly used in motorsports due to their predictable behavior.
 When you’re driving at high speeds, you’re going to need exceptional handling and control while cornering — which is what coilovers do best.

-There was a time that air bags were frequently used in NASCAR given their ability to bear heavy load without sacrificing balance or ride quality.
+There was a time that air bags were frequently used in NASCAR given their ability to bear heavy load without sacrificing balance or the way the car rides.
 But drivers soon switched to coilovers because they wanted the predictable and reliable performance that they offered.

-Another reason coilovers are great for track days is that they’re more durable than air bags.
-Since racetracks have uneven roads and changing surfaces, it could cause your air bags to rupture unexpectedly.
+Another reason why coilovers are great for track days is that they’re more durable than air suspension systems.
+Since racetracks have uneven roads and changing surfaces which causes increased heat in your suspension system, it can cause your bags to rupture unexpectedly.

-In addition to all of this, when comparing bags vs coilovers for track use, it’s obvious that coilovers allow you to customize several performance attributes of your suspension system such as rebound, damping, compression, and spring rate.
+In addition to all of this, when comparing bags with coilovers for track use, it’s obvious that coilovers allow you to customize several performance attributes of your suspension system such as rebound, damping, compression, and the spring itself.
 All of those affect how your car feels on the track.

 Air Ride or Coilovers: Purpose Matters

 In the end, it all comes down to what you want out of your car’s handling and performance and where you plan to drive it.
-Your budget may also affect your choice especially when you see that air suspensions are significantly more expensive.
+Your budget may also affect your choice especially when you see that air suspension kitss are significantly more expensive.

 If you want a kit that’s going to improve your overall performance, choose coilovers.
 Whether you’re on the street or track, you’ll definitely notice the superior predictability and handling that they bring to the table.

-But if you want a smoother ride, unmatched adjustability, and a slammed look — air suspension bags are the way to go.
+But if you want a smoother ride, unmatched adjustability, and a slammed look — bags are the way to go.
 They’ll also handle more weight without making your car feel unbalanced.

 Just don’t be surprised to find that air bags wear out quicker than coilovers, so maintaining or replacing them can become an expensive endeavor.

-What’s your experience with air ride vs coilovers when it comes to ride quality and performance?
-Let us know which one you prefer in the comments below!
+What’s your experience with air ride vs coilovers?
+How has your car’s handling and the way it rides changed since upgrading?
+Let us know what you’re running in the comments below!